 The remaining 590 words from the final pilot list were randomly presented across 10 blocks of 59 words using the same button-press procedure as the screener block.

 All tasks were created and presented using Gorilla Experiment Builder (Anwyl-Irvine, Massonnié, Flitton, Kirkham, & Evershed, 2019).
 The study was only accessible to participants using a computer (not a phone or tablet) within the United States.

-Data Analysis
+Data analysis

 All of the calculations described in this section were scripted using R version and are available in the Supplementary Information.

-Software

-Results
+PIlot Results

+Data cleaning

 Trials with a response time faster than 250ms were removed from the data prior to analysis, as well as trials with a reaction time greater than 3 SDs above the mean reaction time averaged across all trials.

 We assessed average reaction time to identify the ambiguous words within the range of 35%-65% average negative rating, suggesting low response consensus.

+Identification of positive, negative, and ambiguous words

-Previous work has shown that ambiguous faces and images are associated with longer reaction times in a forced-choice valence classification task (CITE).
+Previous work has shown that ambiguous faces and images are associated with longer reaction times in a forced-choice valence classification task (Neta & Whalen, 2013).
 Figure 1a shows that 29 amibugous, 5 negative, and 6 positive words surpassed a reaction time threshold of 875ms (Why did we use 875?
 Just visual inspection?).